sahat/jsrecipes/posts/backend/beginner/string-manipulation.md

-Javascript lacks complete string manipulation operations.
+JavaScript lacks complete string manipulation operations.
 This an attempt to fill that gap.
 List of build-in methods can be found for example from Dive Into JavaScript.

 ### <i class="fa fa-text-height text-danger"></i> Case